The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Application to UDF galaxies

 At intermediate redshifts, \citet{ContiniT_16a}, with only 28 $0.4<z<1.4$ galaxies in the MUSE HDFS, found that $z\simeq1$ SFGs fill a continuous transition between rotation dominated (with $V/\sigma_{\rm t}>1$) to dispersion dominated galaxies (with $V/\sigma_{\rm t}<1$) where the two populations followed the late/early type sAM sequence of \cite{FallM_13a}.
 This $V/\sigma$ trend was also present in the high mass sample of \citet{BurkertA_16a}.
 Here, with our larger sample of intermediate redshift SFGs from the MUSE UDF mosaic 9~arcmin$^2$ fields, we revisit this question.

 To quantify this $j-M-(V/\sigma)$ relation, we show in Fig.~\ref{fig:Jtot}(b) the normalized AM sequence $\js/f(M_{\star,10})$ as a function of $V/\sigma_{\rm t}$ where the points are color-coded with the redshift $z$.
 The normalization $f(M)$ removes the mass dependence obtained from the fit (see below).
-Fig.\ref{fig:Jtot} clearly shows that the $z\sim1$ AM sequence is actually a 3-dimensional $j-M-(V/\sigma_{\rm t})$ sequence, i.e. the sAM is a strong function of the galaxy dynamical state $V/\sigma_{\rm t}$, confirming the early results of \citet{ContiniT_16a} and extending to $10^8\Msun$ the results of \citet{BurkertA_16a} (their Fig.2) for high-mass SFGs with $M_{\star}>10^{10}\Msun$.
+Fig.\ref{fig:Jtot} clearly shows that the $z\sim1$ AM sequence is actually a 3-dimensional $j-M-(V/\sigma_{\rm t})$ sequence, meaning that the sAM is a strong function of the galaxy dynamical state $V/\sigma_{\rm t}$.
+This confirms the early results of \citet{ContiniT_16a} and extends the results of \citet{BurkertA_16a} (their Fig.2) for high-mass SFGs with $M_{\star}>10^{10}\Msun$ to low mass galaxies with $M_{\star}\sim 10^8\Msun$.